 Final Data Migration

-Perform the last data transfer from legacy systems into the live ERP environment.
-Ensure planned downtime is communicated and scheduled.
+Extract and load accurate data from legacy systems into the live ERP environment.
+This will require planned downtime.

 Final System Readiness Checks